Dcnigma/SwitchSDL2Test/README.md

 ![alt text](http://dcnigma.eu5.org/wp-content/uploads/2019/11/2019110213094500-691C9B2C6D1F1E032DDC01FD026159FD.jpg)
 and added a extra texture in to the screen.

+Download here the [Binary build](https://anonfile.com/c083H09and/DcnigmaSDLTEST_nro) for your switch.

 Need to learn much more about programming but I getting there LoL.

 Hope You Enjoy!